duchop0974/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Bulding data warehouse with SQL Server, including ETL processes, data modelingm and analytics
+Bulding data warehouse with SQL Server, including ETL processes, data modeling and analytics
+---

+**This is Hop project**